tomdoel/ImageSplit/README.rst

     -f FORMAT, --format FORMAT  Output file format such as mhd, tiff (default: same as input file format)

-    -r [RESCALE [RESCALE ...]], --rescale [RESCALE [RESCALE ...]]
+    -r RESCALE, --rescale RESCALE
         Rescale image between the specified min and max values.
-If no values are specified, use the volume limits.
+If no RESCALE values are specified, use the volume limits.

-    -z [COMPRESS], --compress [COMPRESS]
+    -z COMPRESS, --compress COMPRESS
-        Enables compression (default no compression).
-Valid
-        values depend on the output file format. -z with no extra argument will choose a suitable compression for this file format.
+        Enables compression (default if -Z not specified: no compression).
+Valid values depend on the output file format. -z with no COMPRESS argument will choose a suitable compression for this file format.
 For TIFF files, the default is Adboe deflat and other valid values are those supported by PIL.